rootCircle/blog/docs/project/bgit.md

 The project is fully open-source, distributed under the **MIT license**, and is currently in a **pre-alpha stage**.
 This is the perfect time to get involved, provide feedback, and help shape its future. `bgit` is built with Rust and supported on **Windows, macOS, and Linux**.

 So, give it a try on your next project.
-Star the repository on GitHub if you find it interesting, and don't hesitate to open an issue with feedback or suggestions.
+Star the repository on [GitHub](https://github.com/rootCircle/bgit) if you find it interesting, and don't hesitate to open an issue with feedback or suggestions.

+Curious how `bgit` works under the hood?
+Check out the internals deep dive: [How bgit works](./bgit_internals).

 Happy coding, and may you never push `node_modules` again!